peterall/eurorack-prologue/README.md

 | `mo2_add` | Harmonic oscillator |Index of prominent harmonic  | Bump shape |
 | `mo2_wta`-`mo2_wtf`* | Wavetable oscillator | Row index | Column index |

-\* Due to the 32k size constraint in the MultiEngine the Wavetable oscillator is split into 6 oscillators with 4 'rows' each.
+\* Due to the 32k size constraint in the multi-engine the Wavetable oscillator is split into 6 oscillators with 4 'rows' each.

 Parameters
 ----